-New Britain, City of , Lynne Kowalczyk v.
+New Britain, City of, Lynne Kowalczyk v.
 9810482 (appeal dismissed) Knishkowy, 3/15/02

 Final decision.
 Judgment for the respondents.
 Three public school employees were transferred to other schools because their strained and volatile interpersonal relationships demonstrated a potential for disruption in the school where all three worked.
 The complainant brought this action against the city, the board of education, and two administrators, alleging that the transfer was based on her mental disability and her sexual orientation.
-Held: (1) complainant failed to meet her prima facie case for each claim, because her transfer was not an "adverse employment action;" (2) complainant failed to demonstrate, for purposes of her prima facie burden, that she was transferred "because of" her disability; (3) complainant failed to demonstrate, for purposes of her prima facie burden, that she was transferred "because of" her disability; (4) individual respondents not liable, as matter of law, under ADA, General Statutes §46a-60(a)(1), or §46a-81c; (5) complainant failed to prove facts showing individual respondents aided or abetted discriminatory practice in violation of §46a-60(a)(5).
+Held: (1) complainant failed to meet her prima facie case for each claim, because her transfer was not an "adverse employment action;" (2) complainant failed to demonstrate, for purposes of her prima facie burden, that she was transferred "because of" her disability; (3) complainant failed to demonstrate, for purposes of her prima facie burden, any circumstances giving rise to an inference of discrimination based on her sexual orientation; (4) individual respondents not liable, as matter of law, under ADA, General Statutes §46a-60(a)(1), or §46a-81c; (5) complainant failed to prove facts showing individual respondents aided or abetted discriminatory practice in violation of §46a-60(a)(5).